bitcoin-s/elements/README.md

 alpha-cli -testnet importprivkey [private key]
 ```

 The default sidechain blocktimes are set at 60 seconds.
 You can adjust the time on [L58](https://github.com/ElementsProject/elements/blob/alpha/contrib/fedpeg/blocksign.py#L58) of `contrib/fedpeg/blocksign.py`.
-Be sure to change the port numbers in `blocksign.py` and `rotating_consensus.py`.
+Be sure to change the port numbers in `blocksign.py` and `rotating_consensus.py` if you have multiple functionaries/blocksigners.

+From here, you can follow [Step 6](https://github.com/ElementsProject/elements/blob/alpha/alpha-README.md#to-move-money-into-elements-alpha) of the Elements-Alpha README to move money into the sidechain.